On his deathbed, her father told her a secret: He was a fugitive and had robbed a bank in Ohio – KION546

 By Faith Karimi, CNN

-In March of 2021, he called his daughter to his bedside in suburban Boston after his first chemotherapy session and made a stunning confession: He was a fugitive, and had been one for more than five decades.
+In March of 2021, with his daughter at his bedside in suburban Boston after his first chemotherapy session, he made a stunning confession: He was a fugitive, and had been one for more than five decades.
 More than 50 years earlier, when he was 20 years old, he’d robbed an Ohio bank of $215,000.
 And his real name was not Thomas Randele but Theodore Conrad.

 He implored his daughter not to look into the case.
 But after this bombshell revelation, Ashley Randele didn’t sleep much that night.
 So she did what most curious people would do.